How to Bulk Upload Product Listings to Etsy

 How images are uploaded to Etsy

 When uploading your images, Shop Uploader begins in the image_url column.
 It starts from the first row of the listing and continues down to the last.
-If you have variants Shop Uploader determines these rows from the parent_sku column.
-If you do not have variants, the rows are determined using the sku column.
+If you have variations Shop Uploader determines these rows from the parent_sku column.
+If you do not have variations, the rows are determined using the sku column.

 Next, Shop Uploader moves to the image_1 column.
 It again starts from the top and moves to the last row.
 It continues this process until it reaches the bottom of the image_10 column.

 Below is a visualization of how Shop Uploader processes images:

 Don’t worry about duplicate URLs.
 Shop Uploader handles those for you 👍.

 The image_url column links an image to a variation in a listing.
 Linking an image to a variation means the image appears when the variation is selected.
 These images also appear on the listings slideshow.
 You can only link one image per listings variation.
 However, if you have 10 variations you can link an image to each.

 The image_# columns hold the rest of your images.
 The # ranges from 1 to 10, so the columns you see will be image_1 instead of image_#.
 These images do not get linked to any variations.
 They do, however, still appear in the listing’s image slideshow.

 In addition to these two columns, there are two additional image-based columns.
 Those are image_position, and image_for_option.